-- 4.6 As part of the board's oversight of the financial institution's safe and sound operations, the board should ensure appropriate involvement of the independent risk management function (second line of defense) and internal audit (third line of defense) in developing and executing the recovery plan. - 4.7 The board should also ascertain that, to the extent possible, the financial institution's recovery plan is coordinated and consistent with other recovery plans of the institution's parent where applicable and also that recovery options are appropriately focused on allowing the financial institution itself to remain viable under severe stress.
-Such a focus may include an evaluation and realignment of board or committee responsibilities or member composition where the financial institution invokes its recovery plan.
+- 4.4 The board is responsible for approving the recovery plan and ensuring that senior management implements the plan effectively within the financial institution.
+The board should also review and approve any material changes to the recovery plan made by senior management. - 4.5 As part of the board's oversight of the financial institution's safe and sound operations, the board should ensure appropriate involvement of the risk management function (second line of defense) and internal audit (third line of defense) in developing and executing the recovery plan. - 4.6 The board should also ascertain, to the extent possible, whether the financial institution's recovery plan is coordinated and consistent with the recovery plans of the institution's parent where applicable and also that recovery options are appropriately focused on allowing the financial institution itself to remain viable under severe stress.
+Such a focus may include an evaluation and realignment of the board or committee responsibilities or member composition where the financial institution invokes its recovery plan.
 For example, business-as-usual delegations of authority and escalation of decision-making processes to the parent may not be appropriate if the financial institution invokes its recovery plan.